• Skip to primary navigation

 • Beat the eggs and the sugar until pale and fluffy.

-• Wash and dry the orange and grate the zest.
+• Add orange: Wash and dry the orange and grate the zest.
 Halve and juice the orange.
 Add about half of the orange zest and 2 tablespoons of the juice to the egg and sugar mixture.
 Stir well.
 Reserve the remaining orange zest and juice for the glaze.

 • Add the raisins, chocolate chips, chopped candied orange peel, and almonds to the batter and incorporate them with a spoon.